pudly/schmopera-hugo/content/articles/canadian-pride-boston-s-svadba-looks-like-a-must-watch.md

 In just over a decade, _Svadba_ seems to be one of Canada's most widely-circulated operas.
 It certainly travels well; any opera that doesn't need an orchestra _and_ has room for six women onstage at once is a winner for me.

 So, I'm thrilled to see Svadba still making the rounds, and apparently continuing to inspired directors and singers to tell this story a thousand different ways.
-BLO's production is co-produced with Opera Philadelphia, which just bodes well in general.
+BLO's production is co-produced with [Opera Philadelphia](/scene/companies/opera-philadelphia), which just bodes well in general.

 So, get intrigued with BLO's trailer, and subscribe to operabox.tv for the good stuff.
-(Hint: there's other good stuff in there, definitely worth a look!)
+(Hint: there's other good stuff in there, definitely worth a look.)